 - An approved certification mechanism together with binding and enforceable commitments of the controller or processor in the third country to apply the appropriate safeguards, including as they regard data subjects' rights

 With authorization from the Supervisory Authority, the appropriate safeguards may also be provided for by:

 - Contractual clauses between IPM and the controller, processor or the recipient of the personal data in the third country or international organization

 - Provisions to be inserted into administrative arrangements between public authorities or bodies that include enforceable and effective data subject rights

 IPM does not transfer personal data to any third country or international organization without one or more of the above safeguards being in place or without the authorization of the Supervisory Authority, where applicable.
 We verify that any safeguards adhere to the GDPR Principles, enforce the rights of the data subject and protect personal information in accordance with the Regulation.

 How long will your data be stored for?

-The length of time each category of data will be retained will vary depending on how long we need to process it for, the reason it was collected and in line with any statutory requirements.
-After this time the data will either be deleted or we may retain a secure anonymized record for research and analytical purposes.
+The length of time each category of data will be retained will vary depending on the length of time required to process it, the reason it was collected and to align with any statutory requirements.
+After this time, the data will either be deleted or we may retain a secure anonymized record for research and analytical purposes.

 What data privacy rights do you have?